As a Rights Respecting School we believe that...

 Teaching and Learning

-Computing is available and can be seen in many areas of our EYFS classrooms.
-Due to the 2021 EYFS curriculum update, computing is now not a specific a EYFS learning area but we feel it is important to expose children to different technologies.
+Computing is available and is embedded in our EYFS environment.
+We feel it is important to expose children to different technologies.
 This could be the interactive whiteboard where the children independently choose lunches or using talking tins in their Role Play Area.
 We introduced remote controlled vehicles to explore spaces both indoors and outdoors and to support the foundations of the children building their own algorithms.
 The children have then shown increased confidence within using a range of technologies in a range of topics to support and aid their future learning.

-Computing and technology is taught every half termly within Year One and Year Two.
-These lessons have specifically been designed to ensure the children are achieving the age related expectations taken from the Nation Curriculum and the skills required but which also link to the topics they are looking at in their year groups.
-These cover skills such as research, design, coding, word processing, graphics and data handling.
-As discussed above this is all taught alongside E-safety in which we have linked ‘an education to a connected world’ into our teaching.
+Computing and technology is taught every half term within Year One and Year Two.
+These lessons have specifically been designed to ensure the children are achieving the age-related expectations taken from the Nation Curriculum.
 This means the children get exposed to a range of skills and technologies whilst having the confidence and skills to be safe using them.